arih-hue/Gram_Setu_01/README.md

 2. rPPG detects subtle color changes in the face caused by blood flow (photoplethysmography)
 3. Heart rate (BPM) is estimated and displayed in real time — no wearables required

-All rPPG logic is isolated in `lib/services/rppg_service.dart`.
+All rPPG logic is isolated in `lib/services/rppg_service.dart` and does not touch any backend or existing app state.

 **Key Flutter packages used:**

 ```yaml
 dependencies:
   camera: ^0.10.5